Halych: Halych

 During the Polish–Ottoman War (1620–21), Halicz was burned by Crimean Tatars (1621), and in 1624, Hetman Stanisław Koniecpolski defeated the Tatars at Martynów, near Halicz.
 In 1649, Halicz was once again destroyed by Cossacks of Bohdan Khmelnytsky, further destruction took place in 1676, during the Polish–Ottoman War (1672–76).
 In 1765, Halicz had 110 houses and 3 churches, and Franciszek Ksawery Potocki serving as local starosta.
 The town was seized by Austrian troops in 1772, and remained part of the Habsburg Empire until late 1918.

 In 1870, the population of Halicz was 4142, including 1609 Roman Catholics, 1690 Greek-Catholics, and 839 Jews.
 On November 1, 1918, until May 1919, the town was administered by Ukrainians.
 Following the Polish–Ukrainian War, Halicz temporarily returned to Poland, which was confirmed in Paris on June 25, 1919.
 On September 16, 1920, during the Polish–Soviet War, the Battle of Dytiatyn took place near Halicz, and on March 15, 1923, the Conference of Ambassadors recognized permanent Polish control over eastern part of former Galicia.
-Until the Soviet invasion of Poland, Halicz belonged to Stanislawow Voivodeship, in which it was the seat of a county.
+Until the Soviet invasion of Poland, Halicz belonged to Stanisławów Voivodeship, in which it was the seat of a county.

 In the beginning of July 1941, the town was occupied by Germans.
 The Jewish community was large.
 Most of the Jews lived in the town center on the right bank of the Dniester River.

 In the fall of 1941 or 1942, 1,000 Jews were murdered in a mass execution.
 Some 20–30 Jews were drowned in the river.

 After World War II, its Polish residents were resettled to the so-called Recovered Territories.

+On 8 February 1994, Ancient Halych preserve has been created to preserve and promote the architectural sites in Halych of 11th–17th centuries.

 Until 18 July 2020, Halych was the administrative center of Halych Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Halych Raion was merged into Ivano-Frankivsk Raion.